• Skip to primary navigation

 In addition, if you have a compatible tablet, you can also set up your smart devices, smart security devices, and more and use it as the master controller for your home.

-A smart mirror or car dashboard touchscreen
+3. An intelligent mirror or car dashboard touchscreen

 Photo by Kenny Luo on Unsplash

-Now, if you are ESPECIALLY daring, and possess the advanced ability to tinker with your car, you can make your own Android auto-enabled dashboard touchscreen tablet.
+Now, if you are ESPECIALLY daring and possess the advanced ability to tinker with your car, you can make your own Android auto-enabled dashboard touchscreen tablet.

-A digital photo frame
+4. A digital photo frame

 Photo by Christopher Beddies on Unsplash

 If you want to add a touch of tech to your living room, you can have plenty of apps run a slideshow of your family photos.
-This will really turn heads when you have friends or family over.
+This will turn heads when you have friends or family over.
 Piktures is only one of the many free apps you can use to do this.

-A backup security device
+5. A backup security device

 Design by Bisma Ilyas | TechEngage